 Growing up, Mahisasuramardini has become a special part of my life and was an intimate and vivid part of my childhood.
 I don’t remember the first time I listened to or watched Mahisasuramardini.
 I don’t think that anybody has ever been able to, either.
 It’s one of the many things that secretly became a part of our lives while reminding us of the divine Mother that defeated the evil and restored peace in the universe.

 Reminiscing on the childhood, I remember 4 A.M. would be way too early.
-So my parents would not wake my brother and me up until 4:30 or 4:45 A.M.
+So my parents would not wake my brother and I up until 4:30 or 4:45 A.M.
 But they would turn on the radio and tune in and the faint voices of Birendra Krishna Bhadra, Dwijen Mukhopadhyay, Pratima Bandopadhyay, Shyamal Mitra, Sandhya Mukhopadhyay, Manabendra Mukhopadhyay, Arati Mukhopadhyay, Supriti Ghosh, Pankaj Kumar Mullick, Utpala Sen, Tarun Bandopadhyay, Krishna Dasgupta, Sumitra Sen, Ashima Bhattacharya, Shipra Bose, Bimal Bhushan and others with a bit of static noise would disintegrate my slumber.
-It starts with:
+It’d start with:

 ইয়া চন্ডী মধুকৈটভাদিদৈত্যদলনী…

-and goes on.
-Back in the days television had not had so many channels like today.
-These days Mahisasuramardini happens to take place on every Bengali channel I can think of.
-They show their own different versions of Mahisasuramardini now that are not very good to watch in my opinion.
+and go on.
+Back in the days television had not had so many channels like these days ( while I’m not really sure anybody watches T.V these days ).
+These days, Mahisasuramardini happens to take place on every Bengali channel I can think of.
+They show their own different versions of Mahisasuramardini now that are not as good in my opinion.
 The only channel that would have a Mahisasuramardini show back then was DD Bangla and they would broadcast it from 5 A.M.
 My brother and I would watch that in wonder.
 The only disappointing thing I would find in the show was the absence of the children of Durga, Saraswati, Laxmi, Ganesh and Kartik, when the show would end with Devi Durga slaying Mahisasura.

 Sculpture of Ganesha, Laxmi, Durga slaying the buffalo demon (Mahisasura), Saraswati and Kartik at the Durga Puja pandal of Panchanan Sporting Club (2017).